thegodeveloper/learning-go/README.md

 ## Books to read

+- Learning Go
 - The Go Programming Language
+- Concurrency in Go
+- Distributed Services with Go
 - Network Programming with Go
 - Go for DevOps
+- 100 Go Mistakes
 - Building Distributed Applications in Gin
-- Building Distributed Application in Gin
 - Build Systems with Go
-- Learning Go
-- Concurrency in Go
-- Distributed Services with Go
 - Mastering Go
 - Let's Go Further